Editor’s Post “New York City, May, 2023”

 buildings, off water, until bright rays

-become locked in the mind.
+become locked in mind.

-dissolve as night falls, freeing you from
+Nightmares dissolve as night falls

-memories of disenchanted days.
+and frees you from memories of disenchanted days.

 Please note: Poetry is compressed to fit smart phone screens.
 If you are reading this poem on a phone screen, please turn your screen sideways to make sure that you are seeing correct line breaks for this poem.